dodabyte/DodaLock/README.md

   their own craft.
 * Compatible with the new blocks of Minecraft version 1.19.4 (even cherry wood).
+* There is localization into english and russian languages.
 * Open-source (GNU GPL v3 license).

 ## How to use it?